savoirfairelinux/building-inclusive-open-source-software/docs/B-IAP.md

 ## 4. Building empathy

 Empathy is an absolute requirement for your team to get involved in the process of making your application inclusive.
-As stated in [🤺 B-DSU: Developer stance & user collaboration](B-DSU.md), we all have a singular, partial perspective of the world.
+As stated in [🤺 Developer stance & user collaboration](B-DSU.md), we all have a singular, partial perspective of the world.
 These comes with biases but also insights and experiences.
 It's likely that most persons working in your structure will have limited living experiences of disability.
 This can lead to an "empathy gap" (as called in [Barrell's book](https://accessibility.deque.com/agile-accessibility-handbook)) where accessibility and inclusiveness feel like remote and niche preoccupations.
 Therefore, it's crucial to build empathy by helping workers to embrace diversity.

 This can be done by discussing with diverse users and experts, regularly communicating internally on the subject (for example, by sharing stories of users who took advantage of the inclusiveness of your app) or by hosting events where team members can try and use your app with assistive technologies or simulated disabilities, and reflect on what could be improved.